Scalingo/developers-documentation/_database_api/databases.md

 Generic features are:

 * `force-ssl`: Enforce database configuration to accept only TLS encrypted connections from clients
-* `publicly-available`: Require `force-ssl`, make the database accessible through its URL on the Internet and not only in Scalingo infrastructure
+* `publicly-available`: Require `force-ssl`, make the database accessible through its URL on the internet and not only in Scalingo infrastructure

 Redis-specific features are:

 * `redis-rdb`: Enable RDB dump persistency mode writing down on disk database data (enabled by default)
 * `redis-aof`: Enable Append-Only File persistency mode to write down all commands and prevent data loss
-* `redis-cache`: Enable cache mode for redis deployments (least used data are automatically dropped)
+* `redis-cache`: Enable cache mode for Redis deployments (least used data are automatically dropped)

 A `status` is returned, its state can be one of the following:
-* `PENDING`: The feature is being enabled asynchronously, please poll the database resource to get updates.
+* `PENDING`: The feature is being enabled asynchronously, please poll the database resource to get updates
 * `ACTIVATED`: The feature has been successfuly enabled
 * `FAILED`: Something wrong happened, please reach our support to get more information